As I always say, investment success comes from process.

-Back in my early 30s when I was privileged to live in sunny Flagstaff, AZ, I would take the reasonably short drive to Las Vegas to make one the best bets in the gaming world.
+Back in my early 30s, when I was privileged to live in sunny Flagstaff, Arizona, I would take the reasonably short drive to Las Vegas so that I could make one of the best bets in the gaming world.

 For those not familiar with the game of craps, the free odds bet placed behind an opening pass line bet carries no house edge.
 The casino makes no profit on this bet.
 This is the only bet you can make on a table game where the odds aren’t against you.